-8 See NextEra Energy Bluff Point, LLC's 2017 Annual Report, filed in Cause No. 44299 (April 26, 2018).
+9 See NextEra Energy Bluff Point, LLC's 2017 Annual Report, filed in Cause No. 44299 (April 26, 2018).

 It would be unnecessary to require a developer to have most of its permitting completed in order to obtain a declination of jurisdiction from the Commission.
 Petitioner is actively pursuing the permits it needs and is engaging with the relevant agencies and local entities to ensure all permits are obtained prior to COD.
 If Petitioner is unable to obtain all of the necessary permits, the Project will not move forward.
-It is unnecessary for the Commission to tie its decision on whether to grant a declination of jurisdiction to the status of other permitting overseen by other regulatory agencies and Henry County.
+It is unnecessary for the Commission to tie its decision on whether to grant a declination of jurisdiction to the status of other permitting overseen by other regulatory agencies and Boone County.

-12 While I am not an attorney, my understanding of Ind.
-Code § 8-1-2.5-5 is that it says nothing about the specific types of permitting or studies needed to obtain a declination 13 14 of jurisdiction.
-This is illustrated by the Commission's reporting requirements that it 15 typically establishes in declination of jurisdiction orders requiring generation developers to provide ongoing updates on development activities, including the status of permitting.9 16 17 The only requirement that must be met under the statute is that an energy utility must show that the public interest will be served by the Commission's declining to exercise its 18 19 jurisdiction over a project based on the four factors identified in the statute.
-I believe that
+While I am not an attorney, my understanding of Ind.
+Code § 8-1-2.5-5 is that it says nothing about the specific types of permitting or studies needed to obtain a declination of jurisdiction.
+This is illustrated by the Commission's reporting requirements that it typically establishes in declination of jurisdiction orders requiring generation developers to provide ongoing updates on development activities, including the status of permitting.10 The only requirement that must be met is that an energy utility must show that the public

-9 One of the key purposes of the quarterly reporting requirements to which a petitioning energy utility agrees in a declination of jurisdiction proceeding is to update the Commission on the status of permitting.
+10 One of the key purposes of the quarterly reporting requirements to which a petitioning energy utility agrees in a declination of jurisdiction proceeding is to update the Commission on the status of permitting.
 These reporting requirements include local permitting (e.g., decommissioning agreements, financial agreements with the county, etc.), and additional interconnection studies with MISO or PJM that were not initially provided by the energy utility.
 Requiring an energy utility to have most of its permitting completed during the declination of jurisdiction proceeding conflicts with the purpose of the quarterly reporting.